-On February 16, 2016, we completed the acquisition of Priory for a total purchase price of approximately \$2.2 billion, including cash consideration of approximately \$1.9 billion and the issuance of 4,033,561 shares of our common stock to shareholders of Priory.
-Priory was the leading independent provider of behavioral healthcare services in the U.K. operating 324 facilities with approximately 7,100 beds at the acquisition date.
+On February 16, 2016, we completed the acquisition of Priory for a total purchase price of approximately \$2.2 billion, including total cash consideration of approximately \$1.9 billion and 4,033,561 shares our common stock.
+Priory is the leading independent provider of behavioral healthcare services in the United Kingdom.
+At December 31, 2015, Priory operated 327 facilities with approximately 7,100 beds.